retromonos/quiz-extensions/README.md

 ### Wrapping up

-Python LTI 1.3 Project is now configured and installed!
+Quiz Extensions is now configured and installed!
 Go to the course or account in Canvas where you installed the tool and find your tool in the Course Navigation or Account Navigation.
 Click on the tool to launch it.

 ## Code Quality and Testing